 LIFE STORY

-By age 6, I was getting a raft of medical diagnoses (and misdiagnoses, may I add) in modern medicine (NHS, in the UK).
+By age 6, I was getting a raft of medical diagnoses (and misdiagnoses) in modern medicine

-I was on 10+ pharmaceutical drugs (and apparently that was ok).
+I was on 10+ pharmaceutical drugs at any one time (and apparently that was ok).
 My attendance at school was never more than 37%.
 I did suffer a lot as a little kid, even if just the outpatient stuff.

 And just as I managed to regain my health with my root-cause brain as an adult (THANK YOU, Funky Med), I suffered post-vac issues which sent my health spiralling off a cliff edge in entirely new, horrific ways - the original trips to A&E ended up being the least of my worries.